twisted/pydoctor/docs/source/usage.rst

 Use a custom System class
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-You can subclass :py:class:`pydoctor.model.System` and pass your custom class dotted name with the ``--system-class`` argument.
+You can subclass :py:class:`pydoctor:pydoctor.model.System` and pass your custom class dotted name with the ``--system-class`` argument.

 System class allows you to dynamically show/hide classes or methods.
 This is can also be used by the Twisted project to handle deprecation.